 The Reading Comprehension questions are based on a passage that will be given to you.
 The actual questions are of different types, such as multiple-choice with one correct answer, multiple-choice with more than one correct answer and Select-in-Passage questions.
 The last requires you to identify a sentence within a passage, the meaning of which will be given to you.

 In the Text Completion questions, you will have to 'fill in the blanks' in a given text passage.
 There will be multiple options and one correct answer.
 In the Sentence Equivalence questions, there will be multiple options and two correct answers.
 To score points, you will have to select both the correct options.

 3. Quantitative Reasoning Section:

-4. In the computer-based version of the GRE General Test, the last two sections consist of an unscored and a research section.
+4. In the computer-based version of this test, the last two sections consist of an unscored and a research section.
 These sections may or may not be included in the test.
 The time allotted to these two sections is variable.
 These two sections do not contribute to your score.

-To begin preparation for the GRE General Test, it is important that you read about its sections and question types.
+To begin preparation for the test, it is important that you read about its sections and question types.
 Only when you understand what you can expect on the day of the test, will you be able to perform well.
-To read sample questions of the GRE General Test, visit the official website, www.ets.org.
+To read sample questions of the General Test, visit the official website, www.ets.org.

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for

 No permission is required to link any of the web page with educational information available in this web site from your web site or web page